-Increasing your Shopify conversion rate is probably top of mind in the new decade!
+Increasing your Shopify store's conversion rate is probably top of mind this year!

 The main goal of any enterprise is to constantly continue expansion and growth, which is directly proportional to attracting new clients and keeping them.

-Driving traffic on your website is undoubtedly good, but having those visitors convert is much more important!
+Driving traffic to your website is undoubtedly good, but having those visitors convert is much more important!

 Whether you are simply beginning to devise the right techniques for driving sales or you are noticing that your conversion rate has dropped substantially in the new year, this post will cover how you can increase your conversion rate over the next few months!